-Get Your Dog Excited
+1. Get Your Dog Excited

 The first thing that you will want to do is to get your dog excited.
 That is because your dog will naturally bark when he/she is excited about something.
 That is because barking is one clear way for dogs to express themselves.
 So, get playful with your dog in order to get him/her excited.

 Hold that ball in your hand in front of your dog and wave it around in a wild and excited manner.
 Not long after you playfully engage your dog, he/she will eventually bark to signal his/her excitement.

 If you don’t have something to play with, you can use your own body to excite your dog.
 Just run wildly around the floor as if you are a dog.
 You can even replicate a dog’s bark yourself too.

-Praise And Reward Your Dog
+2. Praise And Reward Your Dog

 This is a great way for you to praise your dog after a bark.
 A training clicker is basically a small device that you can easily hold with one hand.
 It normally consists of one button.
 So, immediately press the button on the training clicker after your dog has barked.

 That will emit a loud, crispy clicking sound which is meant to convey your praise to your dog for barking.
-After you have pressed the button, give your dog a small piece of treat to reward him/her for barking.
+After you have pressed the button, give your dog a yummy treat to reward him/her for barking.

-Use The Speak Command
+3. Use The Speak Command

 You will want to start the new training session with your dog the way you did the first one, but only this time, you will also want to use the speak command to get your dog to bark.

 Even though dogs can’t speak in the way that we human beings can, they are known to be a very smart group of animals.
 In fact, many breeds of dogs can understand over 150 verbal commands once they have learned them.

 Start the new training session with your dog by being playful with him/her just like I mentioned earlier in this post.
 While you are playfully engaging your dog, you will want to say the word, “speak,” to prompt him/her to bark.

 The ultimate goal is for you to get your dog to bark with the speak command alone.
 It won’t happen overnight though.
 So, consistency and patience are key for getting your dog to learn to bark on your command.

 So, you will want to set up time each day in order to practice this with your dog.
 I would suggest that you do several short training session each day that lasts for around fifteen minutes or so.
 Eventually, your dog will learn to bark each time you give him/her the speak command.

-The Quiet Command
+4. The Quiet Command

 It is a given that some people prefer to train their dogs to be quiet on command first.
 But, it would be better for you to wait until after you have already mastered the art of getting your dog to bark with the speak command.

 If after a few minutes, your dog doesn’t bark, this is your time to praise and reward your dog for staying quiet.
 If your dog barks within a few minutes of you giving the quiet command, just start the process again.

 After you successfully give your dog the quiet command, restart the process with gradually increasing waiting time before you praise and reward him/her for staying quiet.
 With time and continued practice, your dog will develop the habit of obeying your quiet command.

 So, there it is.
-This is how you can tell your dog to bark or to be quiet.
+These are my tips for you for how to train a dog to bark or to be quiet.
 It certainly is a balancing act.
 Ideally, you want to be in control of when you want your dog to bark and when you don’t want him/her to.